Adroiti/docs-for-code-review-tools/RuboCop/Style-SingleLineMethods.md

 ## Description

-This cop checks for single-line method definitions.
+This rule checks for single-line method definitions.
 It can optionally accept single-line methods with no body.

-### Example
+## Examples

 ```ruby
 # bad